crimson3d/frontend-mentor-html-css-challenges/challenges/order-summary-component-main/README.md

 Thanks to all the people

-Many thanks to all the people who support me in this new adventure, to Pol, my master Yoda and mentor to become a developer, to May, the best companion and love I could ever have, and to Lara, probably the reason why now I'm doing this.
+Many thanks to all the people who support me in this new adventure, to Pol Guillamon (https://github.com/Qu4k3), my master Yoda and mentor to become a developer, to May, the best companion and love I could ever have, and to Lara, probably the reason why now I'm doing this.
 Love.